JulianSamphire/ReformatCode/README.md

 -   Code replacement, `a++`, `a+=1`, `if a!=1` etc.
 -   Macros, quickly insert pre-defined text with autocomplete description
 -   Automatic calculation of windows declare types
+-   An error checking feature that will notify you if the line has:
--   New - Checks the line for mismatched parentheses and notifies you
+    -   mismatched parentheses
+    -   missing opening parenthesis
+    -   missing closing parenthesis
+    -   mismatched quotes

 ## TL;DR - Where do I go for help?